 - Just like in any lesson, teachers draw upon resources to support the learning of all pupils in regards to ability or SEND need.
-This could come in the form of pre-teaching particular vocabulary, having smaller group discussions or using story books which supplement the key theme/message being taught within a lesson.
+This could come in the form of having smaller group discussions or using story books which supplement the key theme/message being taught within a lesson.

-Having the PSHE Association programme of study, ‘programme builders’ and access to their wealth of resources, it helps guide and support teachers whilst teaching topics which may create debate or answering difficult questions from pupils.
+Having the PSHE Association programme of study, ‘programme builders’ and access to their wealth of resources, helps guide and support teachers whilst teaching topics which may create debate or answering difficult questions from pupils.
 Having this resource allows teachers to plan and prepare for any questions which may arise and have a quality assured resource in place to refer to, to ensure personal beliefs and attitudes do not influence teaching.

 At Wooburn Green Primary School we benefit from being a member of the PSHE Association.
 Therefore, if any teachers are unsure about their ability to teach certain areas of the PSHE curriculum, they have access to up to date key guidance, the ability to exchange ideas within a community of dedicated practitioners and most importantly, can get support from subject experts via phone or email.